shakacode/react_webpack/docs/guides/configuration.md

   # any server rendering issues immediately during development.
   config.raise_on_prerender_error = Rails.env.development?

-  # To handle client-side & server-side props differently,
+  # This configuration allows logic to be applied to client rendered props, such as stripping props that are only used during server rendering.
-  # Add a module with a modify_props method that expects the component's name & props hash
+  # Add a module with an adjust_props_for_client_side_hydration method that expects the component's name & props hash
-  # See below for an example definition of ClientPropsExtension
+  # See below for an example definition of RenderingPropsExtension
-  config.client_props_extension = ClientPropsExtension
+  config.rendering_props_extension = RenderingPropsExtension

   ################################################################################
   # Server Renderer Configuration for ExecJS